ActianCorp/integration-platform-docs/docs/_integration-agent/camel-routes/camel-history-management.md

 parent: Camel Route Configuration
 ---
 # Camel File Processing History Management

-All processed & unprocessed file history can be magnaged here.
+All processed & unprocessed file history can be managed with camel route(s).

 ## Manage Processed File History

-All unprocessed files will be moved to this specified configured location.
+All processed files will be moved to this specified configured location.
+Note that the folder location must match the target folder(s) of another camel route, e.g. run-jobconfig-with-azure-blob.

 Example:
 ```